-The current location is in Fasanenstraße in Berlin-Wilmersdorf.
-From 2022, the Käthe Kollwitz Museum will present the drawings, graphic art and sculpture of the world-famous artist to a wider audience.
-The museum will move into the prestigious three-story theatre building of Charlottenburg Palace.
+The current location is Fasanenstraße in Berlin-Wilmersdorf.
+But only until March 31, 2022: Then it will be moved and from summer 2022 the Käthe Kollwitz Museum will present the drawings, graphic art and sculpture of the world-famous artist to a wider audience.
+The museum will move into the prestigious theatre building of Charlottenburg Palace.

 Tower THF - 360° Berlin: Landmark at Tempelhof Airport

 Tempelhof Airport will become a meeting and exchange place in Berlin.
 In the coming years, guests will be able to observe how a city within the city, diverse with art, culture, creative industries, public uses and major events, is emerging.